 There are McDonald’s branches just about everywhere in the world – there’s even one slap-bang in the middle of the Negev desert in Israel.
-But did you know that there’s still one county in Great Britain that’s McDonald’s-less?
+But did you know that there’s still one county in England that’s McDonald’s-less?
 But not for long…

-Yesterday (Tuesday 14 January), local councillors approved the application for a Maccies drive-thru to be built on the outskirts of Oakham, meaning Rutland in the East Midlands, will no longer be the only county in the UK without a McDonald’s.
+Yesterday (Tuesday 14 January), local councillors approved the application for a Maccies drive-thru to be built on the outskirts of Oakham, meaning Rutland in the East Midlands, will no longer be the only county in England without a McDonald’s.

 A spokesperson for the fast food brand said it’s “delighted”, and that the plans had been met with a “great reception”.